-The goals of the Wellington County Branch of the Ontario Genealogical Society are:
+The goals of the Wellington County Branch of Ontario Ancestors are:

 - to encourage, bring together, inform, and assist those interested in the pursuit of family history.

 - to share the expertise of volunteer members with others.

 - to promote family history through meetings, educational programs, in-services, newsletters, books, and other programs.